bhagyashreeghude/netflix/README.md

  - Implemented sign out
  - Update Profile with name
  - Bug fix of Sign up user Display name and profile picture update
+ -  unsubscribed to the onAuthStateChanged callback when component unmount
+ - add hardcoded data into constant file

 # Features